eXsio/nestedj/README.md

 ## Multiple trees in one Table/Entity/Collection

-You can have multiple independant trees in single Table/Entity/Collection.
+You can have multiple independent trees in single Table/Entity/Collection.
 Just implement your own version of ```treeDiscriminator``` that will narrow all tree-related operations to your desired scope.

 ## Fixing / Initializing / Rebuilding the tree